petmos/gartenastrofotos.de/content/post/appengine-service-discovery.md

 ---
-title: "Service Discovery on Google App Engine"
+title: "Google App Engine: Service Discovery"
 date: 2018-01-06T22:47:51Z
 description: "It is possible to run multiple services within a single project on Google App Engine.
 In this post we explore how to implement rudimentary service discovery within your project.
 This eliminates the need to maintain separate service URLs during local development."
 ---

-# Google App Engine: Service Discovery

 It is possible to run multiple services within a single project on Google App Engine.
 In this post we explore the use of `ModuleHostname` to implement rudimentary service discovery within a simple App Engine project.